ImageMagick/Usage-Markdown/color_mods/index.md

 These include linear operations such as the [Level Operator](#level) or non-linear operations such as the [Gamma Operator](#gamma), (see above).
 The mapping graphs we saw above represent how the graylevels in an image and thus how the image's histogram is to be transformed.

-For example, lets make a low contrast image to demonstrate.
+For example, let's make a low contrast image to demonstrate.
 However, the final result is that it not only modifies the image, but does so by modifying the image's histogram (by compressing it).

 ~~~